tranqui/sadkat/README.md

 Inside the source directory run:

+    pip install --user .

+to install for the user profile.
+To install system-wide run without the ``user`` flag (but you will probably need administrator priviliges e.g. via ``sudo``).

+To build the example notebooks run:

     python make.py

 This should generate a notebook `sadkat.ipynb` which can be opened from your browser after launching the jupyter notebook kernel.
 That is, run: